Social distancing, but make it fashion—”Corona couture” is having a moment.

 5. Protective layers—Paris Fashion Week saw this coming.

-French designer Marine Serre debuted her collection at Paris Fashion Week earlier this year and it couldn’t have been more timely.
 The collection exuded extreme body coverage with layers of eclectic, clashing prints.
 Highlights included ornate stockings worn as face gloves, models veiled in glittering cloth, thick gingham face masks and hot pink accessories like water bottles and survival kit bags.

 6. Bridal gimp wear